Sticky Chilli Beef is my idea of an indulgent treat, sure it is not the most ‘health conscious’ meal but boy does it taste fantastic!

 - Then immediately add the brown sugar, soy sauces, chili flakes, sweet chili sauce and ginger to a saucepan and bring to a boil, cook on at a furious boil for a further 3-4 minutes until it begins to thicken then set aside.

-- Heat the oil for frying the beef to 170°C and fry in small batches for 2-3 minutes maximum and set aside on some kitchen towel to drain.
+- Heat the oil for frying the beef in a wok to 170°C and fry in small batches for 2-3 minutes maximum and set aside on some kitchen towel to drain.

 - When all of the beef is fried, then fry off the carrot strips and again set aside on kitchen towel.